Fecal Microbiota Transplant (FMT) for Inflammatory Bowel Disease (IBD)

 Fecal Microbiota Transplant (FMT) is a completely natural and safe process that, while a little weird, has led to remission of Crohn’s, Ulcerative Colitis, and IBS for many people.
 This is an introductory summary of what to expect, what you will need, and whether it’s for you.

-Truly Natural Healing of Your IBS and IBD
+Truly Natural Healing of Your IBD

 Metronidazole (Flagyl), Ciprofloxacin, Cyclosporine, Infliximab, Prednisone, and my favorite moniker, Dexpak Taperpak, are all long and complex names for drugs that many of you may be familiar with.
 You might not know what they mean exactly, and you might only have a vague understanding of what they are doing to you, but you’ve probably seen or heard, and possibly struggled to remember how to properly pronounce many of them.

 There’s a different simple and natural option for treatment that many of you should consider called fecal microbiota transplant (FMT), also known as a stool transplant.
 FMT is the gradual replacement of bad bacteria in your gut with healthy bacteria from a healthy gut, through the medium of feces, or in common parlance: Poop.

 Fecal matter is one of the most natural compounds on Earth, and much easier to remember and pronounce than the names of mostly synthetic drugs.
 It literally returns to the earth when breaking down and eventually becomes soil, which facilitates the growth of plants to be consumed by animals before being deposited in the earth where it all started.
 I’ll bet Elton John wasn’t thinking about that when he wrote Circle of Life.

 And on that note, poop is not only one of the natural roots of our planet, it’s one of the natural roots of our humor.
 So, it’s fitting that the first appearance of fecal microbiota transplant for humans in western history starts with the Germans.